 Now look at Table 1 carefully again.
 There are two sets of components that have some similar preventive measures.
-As a way
+As a way of helping yourself become familiar with this chart see if you can spot which these are.

 The portal of entry and exit both involve preventive measures such as hand washing, condoms, hair nets and insect repellents, while the human reservoir and transmission measures both involve isolation.
 Be sure you have a clear picture of the definition and prevention of each element before you continue.